No description available.

 This is not a regulatory change or new requirement but an enforcement of existing obligations under the amended Law of 12 November 2004 on the fight against money laundering and terrorist financing (AML/CFT Law).
 Specifically, it reaffirms the mandatory annual submission of the CSSF's financial crime questionnaire ("Questionnaire") by supervised professionals, including AIFMs under Article 3(2) of the Law of 12 July 2013 on AIFMs, as part of the cooperation duty in Article 5(1).

-- Immediately verify submission status of the 2024 Questionnaire (or any outstanding); if overdue, submit promptly with justification to mitigate further escalation
+- Immediately verify submission status of the 2024 Questionnaire (or any outstanding); if overdue, submit promptly with justification to mitigate further escalation.

-- Implement automated calendar alerts and internal workflows for all CSSF reporting deadlines, including annual AML/CFT Questionnaire
+- Implement automated calendar alerts and internal workflows for all CSSF reporting deadlines, including annual AML/CFT Questionnaire.

-- Conduct a compliance gap analysis on cooperation obligations under Article 5(1) AML/CFT Law, documenting reminder responses and evidence retention
+- Conduct a compliance gap analysis on cooperation obligations under Article 5(1) AML/CFT Law, documenting reminder responses and evidence retention.

-- Train senior managers and compliance teams on supervisory interactions, including rights to request in-person meetings before fines
+- Train senior managers and compliance teams on supervisory interactions, including rights to request in-person meetings before fines.

-- Review governance for timely escalation of CSSF reminders to decision-makers
+- Review governance for timely escalation of CSSF reminders to decision-makers.

 Key Dates

-11 September 2025 - Date of administrative fine imposition (€10,000) after non-submission despite reminders.
+- Date of administrative fine imposition (โฌ10,000) after non-submission despite reminders

 Compliance Impact

-Urgency: Medium - This is a post-facto enforcement on a past breach (2024 reporting cycle), with the €10,000 fine relatively low, indicating proportionality for a first-time or isolated lapse.
+Urgency: Medium - This is a post-facto enforcement on a past breach (2024 reporting cycle), with the โฌ10,000 fine relatively low, indicating proportionality for a first-time or isolated lapse.
 It matters as a leading indicator of CSSF's 2025-2026 focus on AML cooperation, with multiple similar AIFM sanctions published simultaneously, risking escalated fines or reputational harm for repeat offenders; firms should prioritize reporting hygiene to avoid public naming, which CSSF deems non-disruptive to markets here.

 Asset ManagerHedge Fund